-- If I passed away today, is there enough money saved to cover the mortgage and other bills and debts?
+- If I pass away today, is there enough money to cover the mortgage and other bills and debts?

-- How would my income be replaced to provide for my family and support the education of my children or dependents?
+- How would my income be replaced to provide for my family and support the education or college tuition of my kids or dependents?

 - Will my family have enough to cover my funeral expenses without causing financial hardship?

 Term life insurance vs whole life insurance can be tough to compare.
-But it's important to come back to its real purpose.
+But it's important to come back to what your needs are.
 As stated earlier, life insurance is a way to shield your investments and assets and make sure they're distributed properly to your designated beneficiaries in the event of your passing.

-It not designed to be a money-making scheme.
-And if you are leaning towards whole life insurance solely for that reason (cash value), you should seriously consider the high premiums sub-par returns on whole life insurance investments, which is one of the disadvantages of whole life insurance.
+It is not designed to be a money-making scheme.
+And if you are leaning towards whole life insurance solely for that reason (cash value), you should seriously consider the high premiums and sub-par returns on whole life insurance investments, which is one of the disadvantages of whole life insurance.

-And so term life insurance may be a better option and you can put the money you would otherwise be paying to higher premiums towards achieving the goals you have laid out in your financial plan.
+And so the benefits of term insurance may outweigh whole life insurance in some cases.
+You can put the money you would otherwise be paying to higher premiums towards achieving the financial goals you have laid out in your financial plan.

-There are instances where whole life insurance may work for you.
+There are instances where lifelong coverage (whole life insurance) may work for you.
 For instance, if you are a high-income earner with a need for life insurance.
-Or you have maxed out your 401k, traditional IRA and ROTH IRA and 529 savings options and are seeking additional diversification.
+Or you have maxed out your 401k, traditional IRA and ROTH IRA, and 529 savings options and are seeking additional diversification.